EveripediaNetwork/Everipedia/TechnicalWhitepaper.md

-Proposed edits pass tiered thresholds and receive IQ rewards based on votes of token holders.
-The first tier gets no additional reward.
-Thresholds past the first tier earn from the daily IQ reward pool.
-The exact thresholds and distributions for the tiers will be determined by the community as one of the first governance actions.
+Proposed edits pass thresholds and receive IQ rewards based on votes of token holders.

 At the end of the 30-minute IQ reward period, editors will receive IQ rewards in proportion to the value of their contributions.
-A single editor’s contribution is valued based on the number and tiers of edits approved (Listing 1).
+A single editor’s contribution is valued based on the number of edits approved (Listing 1).
 The IQ reward available per day is determined by the reward-period minting formula (Listing 2).